cancerberoSgx/typescript-plugins-of-mine/typescript-plugins-text-based-user-interaction/README.md

     return refactors
   }
   selectedAction = actions[0]
-  // selectedAction is the action defined by the user, for example, selectedAction.args.dest is the destination file specified by the user in a comment like `  // &%&% moveThisFileTo('../units/Warrior.ts') `.
-More, in the next statement, we use selectedAction.print to print a description of the action (provided by the user in the config): refactors.push({
+  // selectedAction is the action defined by the user, for example, selectedAction.args.dest is the
+  // destination file specified by the user in a comment like:
+  // `// &%&% moveThisFileTo('../units/Warrior.ts') `.
+  // In the next statement, we use selectedAction.print to print a description of the action
+  // (provided by the user in the config): refactors.push({
     name: `${PLUGIN_NAME}-refactor-info`,
     description: 'move-file-action',